manykarim/robotframework-doctestlibrary/README.md

 Only Python 3.X or newer is supported.

+In general, an installation via `pip` or `setup.py` is possible.

+I recommend to use `pip` as it will also install a required binary `libdmtx-64.dll` (for windows) automatically.

-1. Clone the robotframework-doctestlibrary `git clone https://github.com/manykarim/robotframework-doctestlibrary.git`
+1. Clone the robotframework-doctestlibrary `git clone https://github.com/manykarim/robotframework-doctestlibrary.git` (only needed for installing via `setup.py`)
 2. Install robotframework-doctestlibrary via `pip` or `setup.py`
    * `pip install --upgrade robotframework-doctestlibrary`
    * `python setup.py install`